raboley/the-heroes-journey/source/index.html.md

 > Note: Terminal exited 1 when I ran it first time, but it still worked anyways.

 After it has been done the first time the github action should be able to successfully publish your docs to your url.

+@todo #48:30mins Clean up the lucid chart section of the documentation

 # Diagrams embedded into Documentation using Lucidchart